Incidence of Carpal Bone Fractures

 - Direct blow

-- A fall on outstretched hand with wrist in dorsiflexion.
+- A fall on outstretched hand with the wrist in dorsiflexion.

-The patient would present with a swelling after the injury to the wrist in line of third and fourth metacarpal.
+The patient would present with a swelling after the injury to the wrist in the line of the third and fourth metacarpal.
 Tenderness may be present

 Fractures of the capitate can usually be identified on standard scaphoid views.
 CT scans and MRI may be necessary to detect occult capitate fractures.